-Vitamin B3 can help prevent water loss from your skin’s tissues (TEWL), and your skin’s natural hyaluronic acid levels are boosted.
+Vitamin B3 for skin can help prevent water loss from the tissues, referred to as transepidermal water loss, boosting your skin’s natural hyaluronic acid levels.

 The benefits also extend to uneven skin tone, as this clever ingredient signals the melanocyte cells to stop producing melanin, reducing hyperpigmentation.

 A split-face study was carried out in 2011 over eight weeks with 27 participants.
 What was found was that a topical application of 4 per cent Vitamin B3 was nearly as effective as the controversial 4 per cent hydroquinone.
 The study found that 44 per cent saw good-to-excellent improvements with Vitamin B3, and 55 per cent saw the same with Hydroquinone.
 Thus proving that vitamin B3, with its fewer side effects, can significantly help to reduce hyperpigmentation within your skin.

 When combined with N.acetyl glucosamine, it is even more powerful, so we recently added this ingredient to our B+ Niacinamide complex.